How to appeal against your Council Tax bill

 - you think your property should be exempt from Council Tax

-To do this contact us using our online Council Tax form, stating that you'd like to make an appeal and detailing your reasons why.
+To do this contact us using our online Council Tax form, stating that you would like to make an appeal and detailing your reasons why.

 If you make an appeal to us and you don't agree with the decision, or we fail to notify you within two months, you have the right to appeal to the Valuation Tribunal website.